U.S. Water Supply and Distribution Factsheet

 Patterns of Use

 All life on Earth depends on water.
 Human uses include drinking, bathing, crop irrigation, electricity generation, and industrial activity.
 For some of these uses, the available water requires treatment prior to use.
 Over the last century, the primary goals of water treatment have remained the same—to produce water that is biologically and chemically safe, appealing to consumers, and non-corrosive and non-scaling.
-If water systems are mismanaged, public health emergencies can occur, such as in Flint, MI in 2014.
+The problems and solutions to maintaining water supply vary significantly by region.
+Failure by the government to enforce drinking water regulations and promptly protect public health resulted in lead contamination and cases of Legionnaires’ disease in Flint, MI.1 The arid southwest faces droughts, and decreasing water levels at the U.S.’s largest reservoirs Lake Powell and Lake Mead are impacting hydropower production.2 In marine systems such as south Florida, increased fresh water demand has led to the use of desalinization plants.3

 - In 2015, total U.S. water use was approximately 322 billion gallons per day (Bgal/d), 87% of which was freshwater.
-Thermoelectric power (133 Bgal/d) and irrigation (118 Bgal/d) accounted for the largest withdrawals.1 Thermoelectric power plants use water for cooling.
-Though 41% of daily water use is for power generation, only 3% of these withdrawals are consumptive.1 Irrigation includes water applied to agricultural crops along with the water used for landscaping, golf courses, parks, etc.1
+Thermoelectric power (133 Bgal/d) and irrigation (118 Bgal/d) accounted for the largest withdrawals.4 Thermoelectric power plants use water for cooling.
+Though 41% of daily water use is for power generation, only 3% of these withdrawals are consumptive.4 Irrigation includes water applied to agricultural crops along with the water used for landscaping, golf courses, parks, etc.4

-- In 2015, California and Texas accounted for 16% of U.S. water withdrawals.1 These states along with Idaho, Florida, Arkansas, New York, Illinois, Colorado, North Carolina, Michigan, Montana, and Nebraska account for more than 50% of U.S. withdrawals.1 Florida, New York, and Maryland accounted for 50% of saline water withdrawals.1
+- In 2015, California and Texas accounted for 16% of U.S. water withdrawals.4 These states along with Idaho, Florida, Arkansas, New York, Illinois, Colorado, North Carolina, Michigan, Montana, and Nebraska account for more than 50% of U.S. withdrawals.4 Florida, New York, and Maryland accounted for 50% of saline water withdrawals.4

 Sources of Water

-- Approximately 87% of the U.S. population relied on public water supply in 2015; the remainder relies on water from domestic wells.1
+- Approximately 87% of the U.S. population relied on public water supply in 2015; the remainder rely on water from domestic wells.4

-- Surface sources account for 74% of all water withdrawals.1
+- Surface sources account for 74% of all water withdrawals.4

-- In 2006, CWSs delivered an average of 96,000 gallons per year to each residential connection and 797,000 gallons per year to non-residential connections.3
+- In 2006, CWSs delivered an average of 96,000 gallons per year to each residential connection and 797,000 gallons per year to non-residential connections.6

-- 2% of total U.S. electricity use goes towards pumping and treating water and wastewater, a 52% increase in electricity use since 1996.4 Cities, on average, use 3,300-3,600 kWh/million gallons of water delivered and treated.
-Electricity use accounts for around 80% of municipal water processing and distribution costs.5
+- Two percent of total U.S. electricity use goes towards pumping and treating water and wastewater, a 52% increase in electricity use since 1996.7 Cities, on average, use 3,300-3,600 kWh/million gallons of water delivered and treated.
+Electricity use accounts for around 80% of municipal water processing and distribution costs.8

-- Groundwater supply from public sources requires 2,100 kWh/million gallons—about 31% more electricity than surface water supply, mainly due to higher water pumping requirements for groundwater systems.4
+- Groundwater supply from public sources requires 2,100 kWh/million gallons—about 31% more electricity than surface water supply, mainly due to higher water pumping requirements for groundwater systems.7

-- The Safe Drinking Water Act (SDWA), enacted in 1974 and amended in 1986 and 1996, regulates contaminants in public water supplies, provides funding for infrastructure projects, protects sources of drinking water, and promotes the capacity of water systems to comply with SDWA regulations.8
+- The Safe Drinking Water Act (SDWA), enacted in 1974 and amended in 1986, 1996, and 2018, regulates contaminants in public water supplies, provides funding for infrastructure projects, protects sources of drinking water, and promotes the capacity of water systems to comply with SDWA regulations.11

-- 91% of CWSs are designed to disinfect water, 23% are designed to remove or sequester iron, 13% are designed to remove or sequester manganese, and 21% are designed for corrosion control.3
+- Ninety-one percent of CWSs are designed to disinfect water, 23% are designed to remove or sequester iron, 13% are designed to remove or sequester manganese, and 21% are designed for corrosion control.6

 Life Cycle Impacts

-- The 2015 Drinking Water Infrastructure Needs Survey and Assessment found that U.S. water systems need $472.6 billion of investment by 2035 to continue providing clean safe drinking water.10
+- The 2015 Drinking Water Infrastructure Needs Survey and Assessment found that U.S. water systems need $472.6 billion of investment by 2035 to continue providing clean safe drinking water.13

-- Water systems maintain more than 2.2 million miles of transmission and distribution mains.10 In 2020, the average age of water pipes in the U.S. is 45 years old -- an increase in average age from 25 years old in 1970.11 240,000 main breaks occur each year in the U.S., disrupting supply and risking contamination of drinking water.12
+- Water systems maintain more than 2.2 million miles of transmission and distribution mains.13 In 2020, the average age of water pipes in the U.S. was 45 years old -- an increase in average age from 25 years old in 1970.14 Each year, 250,000 to 300,000 main breaks occur in the U.S., disrupting supply and risking contamination of drinking water.15

-- Agriculture accounts for the largest loss of water (80-90% of total U.S. consumptive water use).15 Of the 118 Bgal/d freshwater withdrawn for irrigation, over half is lost to consumptive use.
-Of the 133 Bgal/d of withdrawals for thermoelectric power in the U.S., 3% is consumed (4.31 Bgal/d).1
+- Agriculture accounts for the largest loss of water (80-90% of total U.S. consumptive water use).18 Of the 118 Bgal/d freshwater withdrawn for irrigation, over half is lost to consumptive use.
+Of the 133 Bgal/d of withdrawals for thermoelectric power in the U.S., 3% is consumed (4.31 Bgal/d).4

 Solutions and Sustainable Alternatives

-- Major components that offer significant energy efficiency improvement opportunities include pumping systems, pumps, and motors.16
+- Major components that offer significant energy efficiency improvement opportunities include pumps and motors.19

-- Periodic rehabilitation, repair, and replacement of water distribution infrastructure would help improve water quality and avoid leaks.10
+- Periodic rehabilitation, repair, and replacement of water distribution infrastructure would help improve water quality and avoid leaks.13

-- Right-sizing, upgrading to energy efficient equipment, and monitoring and control systems can optimize systems for the communities they serve, and save energy and water in the process.5
+- Right-sizing, upgrading to energy efficient equipment, and monitoring and control systems can optimize systems for the communities they serve, and save energy and water in the process.8

-- Achieve on-site energy and chemical use efficiency to minimize the life cycle environmental impacts related to the production and distribution of energy and chemicals used in the treatment and distribution process.
+- Achieve on-site energy and chemical use efficiency to minimize the life cycle environmental impacts related to the production of energy and chemicals used in the treatment and distribution process.

 - Reduce chemical use for treatment and sludge disposal by efficient process design, recycling of sludge, and recovery and reuse of chemicals.

-- Generate energy on-site with renewable sources such as solar and wind.17
+- Generate energy on-site with renewable sources such as solar and wind.20

-- Plumbing fixtures to reduce water consumption, e.g., high-efficiency toilets, low-flow showerheads, and faucet aerators.19
+- Plumbing fixtures to reduce water consumption, e.g., high-efficiency toilets, low-flow showerheads, and faucet aerators.22

-- Water reuse and recycling, e.g., graywater systems and rain barrels.20
+- Water reuse and recycling, e.g., graywater systems and rain barrels.23

-- Residential water audit programs and public education programs.19
+- Residential water audit programs and public education programs.22

 - Dieter, C., et al. (2018) Estimated use of water in the United States in 2015.
 U.S. Geological Survey Circular 1441.